CCI-MOC/ORE/README.md

-# more
-### MOC OpenStack Research Environment
+# Openstack Research Environment

 The MOC Openstack Research Environment is a two-pronged suite of testing tools for MOCers.
-It consists of a development environment (a single-node modified [DevStack](https://docs.openstack.org/devstack/latest/) environment for quickly testing changes and running smaller experiments) and a production-like environment (a multi-node modified [TripleO](https://docs.openstack.org/tripleo-docs/latest/) environment for testing changes and running experiments at production-level scale).
+It consists of a development environment (a single-node modified [DevStack](https://docs.openstack.org/devstack/latest/) environment for quickly* testing changes and running smaller experiments) and a production-like environment (a multi-node modified [TripleO](https://docs.openstack.org/tripleo-docs/latest/) environment for testing changes and running experiments at production-level scale).

 --------------------------------------------------------------